Building dashboards

 In this lesson, you learned how to create interactive dashboards in Aura, build dashboard cards with Cypher queries and add filters to make your dashboards dynamic and user-friendly.

-In the next lesson, you will learn how to manage and optimize your Aura database performance.
+In the next lesson, you will learn how to invite collaborators to your Aura project and manage your Aura database performance.

 Chatbot